EPSNews Gets a New Website

 Diving into some research on the site, we quickly found that this was not a custom designed website.
 That it was in fact a theme purchased from an online template company (who shall remain nameless), for a WordPress backend.
 Not a huge strike in our opinion because themes these days are, 1.
 Very Good, and 2.
 Highly Customizable, so it’s more about what you do with it because as the saying goes, “content is king”.

-Knowing that the site is built on WordPress with a theme, we might expect that the claim about speed might have some trouble, but we’ll check that in a minute because we still want to make sure this design is mobile friendly.
+Knowing that the site is built on WordPress with a theme that you can view it here, we might expect that the claim about speed might have some trouble, but we’ll check that in a minute because we still want to make sure this design is mobile friendly.
 So we head over to Google’s Mobile Friendly Test system and punch it in.
 The result…

 Sure enough we get a healthy score of 81 out of 100.
 Not too shabby.
 Not outstanding, but for sure, the images not being optimized to the absolute smallest they can be when you’re running a news site is understandable because you have to get those articles out fast.
 All in all the site is respectably fast.